 The reality is: absolutely not.

-Attorneys like Michael Kraut of the Kraut Law Group work diligently to ensure justice and fairness and to protect people who don’t understand their rights and obligations.
+Attorneys like Michael Kraut of the Kraut Criminal & DUI Lawyers work diligently to ensure justice and fairness and to protect people who don’t understand their rights and obligations.
 But every once in a while, some ridiculous story comes down the pike that seems to confirm the popular suspicion that DUI lawyers are simply in business to get dangerous drivers off the hook.
 This sets our entire cause back substantially.

 Consider, for instance, the recent case of Joseph Shaun Goodman, a Washington state man who smashed up his $70,000 silver Ferrari F360 on December 29, 2013, after leading police on a high speed chase.
 Per news reports, this was Goodman’s seventh lifetime DUI arrest.
 He just pled guilty to both the DUI charge and a felony charge for alluding police.